BioKIDS home

 Do they cause problems?

-Most people think that Norway rats cause more harm than good.
+Some people think that Norway rats cause more harm than good.
 Many consider these rats to be the greatest mammal pest of all time.
 They have caused more deaths than all the wars in history.
 Rat-borne diseases are thought to have killed more people in the last 1000 years than all of the wars and revolutions ever fought.
 They harbor lice and fleas and have been the source of bubonic plague, typhus, trichinosus, tularemia, infectious jaundice, and many other serious diseases.
 These rats also cause considerable damage to property including crops, destroying and pollution of human food storage, and damage to insides and outsides of buildings.
 It is estimated that rats cause almost 1 billion dollars in damage in the United States each year.
 Rats kill poultry, domestic livestock, and game birds and are responsible for the endangerment or extinction of many species of wildlife, especially those found on islands.
-There is also some evidence of rats attacking helpless human beings, especially infants.

 How do they interact with us?